mwclient/mwclient/mwclient/README.txt

 Properties and generators are implemented as Python generators.
 Their limit parameter is only an indication of the number of items in one chunk.
 It is not the total limit.
-Doing list(generator(limit = limit)) will return ALL items of generator, and not be limitted by the limit value.
+Doing list(generator(limit = limit)) will return ALL items of generator, and not be limited by the limit value.
 Default chunk size is generally the maximum chunk size.

 == HTTPS ==